letsbegincode/Banking-System/docs/setup-windows.md

 # Windows 11 Local Environment Setup

+See also: [Helper.md](./Helper.md) — concise build & test commands you can copy-paste.

 This guide walks through preparing a Windows 11 workstation to build, run, and operate the Banking System project entirely from scratch.
 Follow the steps in order; each section builds on the previous one.

 ## 1. Prerequisites
 - Windows 11 (21H2 or later) with administrator privileges.